NGorsel/masterthesis/README.md

 # masterthesis
-All code used during my master thesis.
+All code used during my MasterThesis

-HELO
+HELLO!